First Light and collaborating partners operate a Transitional Housing Program funded by the Department of Justice Office on Victims Against Women.

 This is an 18 month transitional housing program with a six month followup period that helps women overcome trauma and regain permanent housing upon completion of the 18 month period.

-It is important to note that First Light was first awarded funding in 2011 and the grant has been continued in a second award which will begin later in 2015.
+It is important to note that First Light was first awarded funding in 2011 and the grant has been continued in a second award which began in late 2015.